 It’s easy for men and women both to feel intimidated by photos of people in advanced poses.
-If someone sees that flyer and believes that’s what your classes are like, they might turn away.
+If someone sees a flyer with imagery of difficult poses, they may think all your classes are advanced and turn away.
 There are many beginner-friendly poses that are photogenic, so think about featuring downward dog, warrior II and seated twists in your advertising.

 Not all men are gym rats.
-Some are couch potatoes who are looking for that first step to a healthier lifestyle, wondering if yoga might be the way.
+Some are looking for that first step to a healthier lifestyle, wondering if yoga might be the way.
 And many are somewhere in between.

 Improved physical fitness is far from the only benefit of yoga, and it’s not the only reason people start practicing.
-Share information about the other benefits of yoga: reduce stress, manage illness, get better sleep and more.
-These are important issues for men as well as women.
+Share information about the other benefits of yoga: reduced stress, better sleep and more.

 Have longer, wider yoga mats on hand to suit taller guys.
 Sell those mats in your shop, along with clothing in men’s styles.